 Ruth has a busy general commercial litigation practice encompassing advisory and advocacy work across a broad range of commercial disputes including: claims for breach of warranty/ misrepresentation, claims for breach of commercial storage agreements and restitution claims.
 She regularly appears in the full range of courts and tribunals and her commercial practice includes private international law as well as international and domestic contracts of sale.

-Ruth has extensive experience of all kinds of dry shipping, commodities and transport disputes, including numerous disputes under charterparties, COAs, bills of lading, MOAs and FOB & CIF contracts.
+Ruth has extensive experience of all kinds of dry shipping, commodities and transport disputes, including numerous disputes under charterparties, COAs and bills of lading including general average disputes.
 Examples include:

-Ruth is a popular junior for advisory and advocacy in salvage, collision & admiralty work.
+Ruth acts and advises for advisory and advocacy in salvage, collision & admiralty work.
 Ruth has been instructed in a number of large salvage arbitrations and has variously acted for salvors, shipowners and cargo respondents in relation to both Article 13 and SCOPIC cases.
 She has also been instructed in a number of collision cases in addition to advising and appearing in applications for determination of priorities, payment out of court following sale of a vessel and arrest proceedings.
 Examples include:

 Ruth has experience of all kinds of arbitration disputes under the Arbitration Act 1996 including ICC, LCIA, UNCITRAL, as well as arbitrations under HKIAC, trade associations such as GAFTA, FOSFA and ad hoc arbitrations.
 Ruth also has knowledge of international investment arbitration, particularly under the ICSID Convention.
 Examples include:

-Ruth is a popular choice for advisory and advocacy in coverage disputes.
+Ruth acts and advises in choice for advisory and advocacy in coverage disputes.
 Ruth regularly advises on policy defences (including misrepresentation, material non-disclosure, excluded perils, breach of warranties/ condition precedents) and issues of moral hazard and allegations of fraud.
 She has also advised in cases concerning insurance broker's breaches of fiduciary duties and restitutionary remedies for mistaken payments (including asset tracing).
 Examples include:

 MA (Oxon) LLM (Lon)